Skip to content

 DeAR

 Beyond users and speakers, language data also needs to be planned in ways that are good for the dataset authors.
-Thus, we introduce our DeAR principles:
+Thus, we introduced the DeAR principles:

 Decentralized